 Data Components Strengths (data trend statements) Concerns (data trend statements) Process Data All grade levels use C-MAPP as a guide and Common Core Standards Grade levels plan together as teams Literacy Coach is available for K-2 and 3-5 Implementation of Book Clubs have been successful forms of Professional Development Grades 2-5 ability group their students for math instruction We have several programs for students to use at HIghcroft.
 (RAZ Kids, Study Island, Adapted Mind, Test Ready, Wordly Wise, Scholastic News, etc) Backpack Buddies nourishes children's bodies so they can learn PALS promotes positive behavior According to the math walk-through data we need to see more calculator use Students are not being progress monitored in MClass with fidelity Based on utilization reports RAZ Kids and Study Island are not utilized as much as they could be.
 Staff and Student Demographics 2014-2015 Teacher Demographics 100% of teachers are fully licensed and highly qualified as defined by federal law.
 18.8% of teachers are National Board Certified.
 50% of teachers have an advanced degree.
 We have a low teacher turnover rate 2014-2015 Teacher Demographics The same sub-groups (ED, LEP, and SWD) continue to under perform Our level 4 and level 5 students are not making adequate growth According to the 2015 WCPSS School Progress Report/WCPSS Teacher Survey: 86.2% of teachers believe, "Faculty and Staff have a shared vision."
 87.5% of teachers believe, "The school environment is safe."
 92.2% of teachers believe, "School is a good place to work and learn."
 93.8% of teachers believe, "School leadership supports data-based decision-making."
-90.8% of teachers believe, "Parents/guardians support teachers."
-84.6% of teachers believe there is, "Time available to collaborate According to the 2015 WCPSS School Progress Report/WCPSS Teacher Survey: 66.2% of teachers believe, "School administrators support teachers' efforts to maintain classroom discipline," compared to the district average of 76.8% 66.2% of teachers believe, "Staff is comfortable raising issues of concern," compared to the district average of 69.6%.
+According to the 2015 WCPSS School Progress Report/WCPSS Teacher Survey: 66.2% of teachers believe, "School administrators support teachers' efforts to maintain classroom discipline," compared to the district average of 76.8% 66.2% of teachers believe, "Staff is comfortable raising issues of concern," compared to the district average of 69.6%.
 70.8% of teachers believe, "The school environment is clean and maintained," compared to the district average of 81.3%.